securitytxt/security-txt/draft-foudil-securitytxt.md

        Change controller: IESG

        Field Name: Expires
-       Description: specifies the date/time after which the data in this file is considered stale Multiple Appearances: No
+       Description: date and time after which this file is considered stale Multiple Appearances: No
        Published in: this document
        Status: current